This easy banana yogurt cake is everyone’s favourite! It is fluffy, soft and moist with a delicious banana flavour and lemon cream cheese frosting.

 To make the frosting

-- In a medium bowl, beat butter with the cream cheese till fully combined.
-Add sugar, vanilla, zest and beat for around two minutes till fluffy and creamy.
+- In a medium bowl beat 110 grams butter with 225 grams cream cheese till fully combined.
+Add 240 grams icing/powdered sugar*, 1 teaspoon vanilla, 1 teaspoon lemon zest and beat for around two minutes till fluffy and creamy.
 Cover and keep in the fridge till ready to use.

 To make the cake